Ihor Yukhnovskyi: Political life

 On 30 March 1990, Yukhnovskyi was elected with 59.07% votes (out of 6 candidates) as a member of parliament of Ukrainian SSR from an election district in the city of Lviv.
-On 15 May 1990, he became the leader of the first ever opposition party in the Ukrainian SSR parliament named "Narodna Rada" (People’s Council).
+On 15 May 1990, he became the leader of the first ever opposition party in the Ukrainian SSR parliament named Narodna Rada (People’s Council).
+Yukhnovskyi was one of the co-authors of the Declaration of State Sovereignty of Ukraine.

 During the 24 August 1991 parliamentary debate preceding the Declaration of Independence of Ukraine Yukhnovskyi was the MP who first called on parliament to immediately declare Ukraine an independent democratic state.

 In the first presidential elections in Ukraine Yukhnovskyi was supported by 554,719 voters (1.74%) and took 5th place out of 6 candidates.
 In 1992 he was appointed the first vice Prime Minister of Ukraine.

 In the 1994 parliamentary elections Yukhnovskyi was elected to the parliament in the same electoral district as in 1990, the city of Lviv, with 60.41% of support.
 In the 1998 parliamentary elections he was elected as #15 in the People's Movement of Ukraine (Rukh) party list.
 In the 2002 parliamentary elections he was again elected as #68 now in the Our Ukraine party list.

 Yukhnovsky was an author of over 400 scientific papers, five books and a textbook "Osnovy kvantovoyi mekhaniky" (Fundamentals of Quantum Mechanics).
 As a member of the parliament he actively participated in passing of over 100 bills.
 He was one of the authors of the Act of Declaration of Independence of Ukraine.

 Ihor Yukhnovskyi was the head of All-Ukrainian Union of World War II veterans.
 He supported the reconciliation of veterans of the Soviet Army and the Ukrainian Insurgent Army.

-In 2006, the Ukrainian President Viktor Yushchenko appointed Ihor Yukhnovskyi director of the Ukrainian Institute of National Memory.
+In 2006, Ukrainian President Viktor Yushchenko appointed Ihor Yukhnovskyi director of the Ukrainian Institute of National Memory.

-Yukhnovskyi died on 26 March 2024, at the age of 98.
+Yukhnovskyi died in Lviv on 26 March 2024, at the age of 98.

+Commemoration and legacy

+On Yukhnovskyi's 101st birthday in 2026, one of the streets of Lviv was renamed in his honour, and a square with a memorial stele dedicated to the academician was unveiled in presence of the city's mayor Andriy Sadovyi, Yukhnovsyki's daughter Natalia Hurska and human rights activist Myroslav Marynovych.